Getting Started

 Create a Subject Mapping

-.
-These are a set of conditions that must be met for the subject mapping
+With subject mappings there is a sub-resource called subject condition sets.
+These are a set of conditions that must be met for the subject mapping to be applied.

 Create a Subject Condition Set